-This online Introduction to Blueprint Reading course is taught by a licensed architect.
-The course will help you understand how a set of blueprint drawings are put together.
+This Introduction to Blueprint Reading course is taught by a licensed architect.
 Starting at the very beginning, you will learn about drawing types, scale and the interrelationships between drawings and how project information is conveyed throughout a set of construction documents.

 Many people in the construction industry can benefit professionally by learning how to read a set of blueprints, also known as construction documents (CDs).